Raleigh Child Custody Lawyers

 In a North Carolina child custody case, both parents start with equal rights to share joint custody of their children.
 A judge will order final arrangements according to what he or she believes is best for the children, but in most cases, the judge will go along with an agreement presented by both parents.

-Our experienced Raleigh child custody lawyers can help you work with your spouse on developing an arrangement that fits your family and each individual child.
+Our experienced Raleigh child custody attorneys can help you work with your spouse on developing an arrangement that fits your family and each individual child.
 There are numerous issues that may need to be addressed, and each family is unique when it comes to developing a custody agreement.
 Among the issues we could work to help you settle are:

 - Ensuring that both parents retain an active role in the child’s life, which includes setting up a specific visitation schedule for the noncustodial parent